Vivek-k001/Weather-PRO/README.md

 ## 🌐 How It Works

-1. User allows location access or searches for a city
+1. App loads weather using IP-based location (no permission needed)
+2. Clicking Location asks for GPS for accurate weather
+3. If GPS is denied, it falls back to IP location
+4. You can search any city anytime
-2. App fetches weather data from OpenWeatherMap API
+5. Weather data comes from OpenWeatherMap API
-3. Current weather and 5-day forecast are displayed
+6. Shows current weather and 5-day forecast in real time
-4. All data updates in real-time

 ## 📱 Responsive Design